eyoshidagorgonia/PortlandTrail/PRODUCT_DOCUMENT.md

 ### 4.4.
 Loot & Equipment System

--   **FRD-030: AI-Generated Loot Drops:** Based on player choices, the system may generate caches of loot items.
+-   **FRD-030: AI-Generated Loot Drops:** Based on player choices, the system may generate caches of 1 to 3 loot items.
 -   **FRD-031: Equipment Slots:** The player can equip one item in each of the five designated slots: **Headwear, Outerwear, Accessory, Footwear, and Eyewear.**
 -   **FRD-032: Gear Quality Tiers:** Items will be procedurally generated with one of several quality tiers (e.g., Thrifted, Artisanal, One-of-One), indicated by color and flavor text.
 -   **FRD-033: Stat Modifiers:** Every piece of equipment will have procedurally generated modifiers that grant positive or negative changes to player stats, enabling unique character builds.
 Equipping/unequipping items will instantly recalculate the player's effective stats.
+-   **FRD-034: Equipment Management:** Players must be presented with a confirmation modal before equipping an item.
+When an equipped item is selected, a modal must be presented with options to unequip the item or swap it with another compatible item from the player's inventory ("Tote Bag").
+-   **FRD-035: Upcycling System (In Development):** A crafting system ("Upcycling") will allow players to attempt to improve their gear.
+    -   **Mechanic:** The player can select three items of the same quality tier (e.g., three "Thrifted" items) to consume.
+    -   **Outcome:** This process generates a single new item of the next-higher quality tier (e.g., one "Artisanal" item).
+    -   **Risk/Reward:** The generated item has a **0.05% chance** to be exceptionally powerful (a "blessed" item with significant positive stat modifiers).
+It has a **99.95% chance** to be "cursed," resulting in an item where the negative stat modifiers significantly outweigh any positive ones.

 ### 4.5.
 Progress & UI/UX

--   **FRD-040: Visual Trail Map:** A map will visually represent the player's progress from San Francisco to Portland, highlighting key waypoints.
+-   **FRD-040: Visual Trail Map:** A map will visually represent the player's progress from their starting city to Portland, highlighting key waypoints.
 -   **FRD-041: Travel Diary:** A chronological log will record all scenarios, choices, and outcomes, allowing players to review their story.
 -   **FRD-042: Badges of Dishonor:** The system will award achievement-style badges for specific choices.
 "Uber" badges will have unique visual effects and AI-generated icons.